Gv3N/K8sPortfolio/README.md

 ### Configuration

 The application is configured for deployment in a Kubernetes cluster.
-The necessary configurations are defined in the Kubernetes manifest files located in the `k8s/` directory.
-These files include:
+The necessary configurations are defined in the Kubernetes manifest file located in the `K8sPortfolio/k8s/deployment.yml` file.
+This file include:

 - **Deployment Configuration**: Defines the desired state for your application, including the number of replicas, container images, and resource requests/limits.
 - **Service Configuration**: Exposes the application to the network, allowing communication between the frontend, backend, and database services.